jimmyangel/hildemorin/content/classes/_index.md

   duration: 2-3 days
   description: |
     Based on a traditional pattern, the log cabin, you will create this contemporary-looking quilt by bending the rules of this well known block.

     Once you have created several of these “untraditional” log cabin blocks you will be challenged to cut through them to achieve some very interesting and abstract designs.
+    Bubbles included!

-    Bubbles included!Skills covered in this class include straight and curve machine piecing.
+    Skills covered in this class include straight and curve machine piecing.
   thumbnail: images/broken-log-cabin-class.jpg
   supplylist: docs/fractured-blocks-supply-list.pdf